sisoe24/nuke-python-stubs/README.md

 Once done, you can find the stubs inside `~/.nuke/nuke-python-stubs/stubs`.

-There are a couple of settings you can modify inside the `main()` function:

-- `StubsRuntimeSettings.log`: Defaults to `False`.
-Log everything to console
-- `StubsRuntimeSettings.log_to_file`: Defaults to `False`.
-Log everything to file
-- `StubsRuntimeSettings.nuke_extras`: A list of existing nuke plugin modules to include in the stubs generation.

 ### 1.2.2.
 Use the stubs

 Using the stubs will vary based on your text editor since most of them have their way of adding stubs to the environment.

-Alternatively, you can use [NukeTools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools) and call the `Nuke Tools: Add Python Stubs` command.
+Alternatively, you can use Visual Studio Code [NukeTools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools) and call the `Nuke Tools: Add Python Stubs` command.

 ## 1.3.
 Type guess

 The script tries to guess the data type by parsing the function signature/documentation.
 This method is not 100% precise, and some types are unknown or wrong.

 - The type `Any` means **it could be any we don't know** and not: **any type is valid**.
-- The type  `Number` means **it could be a float or an int we don't know** and not: **any number type is valid**.
+- The type  `int|float` means **it could be a float or an int we don't know** and not: **any number type is valid**.

 > If arguments do not have any type annotation, it probably means that it was not possible to parse the function documentation.